deleeuwblue/deleeuwblog/_posts/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana.md

 ![appPerspective](/assets/img/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana/l1-appPerspective3.png)

 It includes key metrics that would be useful to an SRE tasked with overseeing the `robot-shop` application.
 All metrics can be reviewed over a specific period of time, or live with per second granularity.
 In addition, Instana builds a context of upstream and downstream services, and related physical infrastructure.
-A good example of this is the dependency diagram which shows traffic flows between the services of the aplication, and highlights any issues.
+A good example of this is the dependency diagram which shows traffic flows between the services of the application, and highlights any issues.

 ![dependency](/assets/img/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana/dependency.png)